bifravst/bifravst/docs/app/Upgrading.rst

     git pull
     npm ci

-Publishing the update to AWS
+Publishing the upgrade to AWS
 ================================================================================

 Now follow the `same steps <./AWS.html>`_ as with the first installation.

-Continuously deploy updates
+Continuously deploy upgrades
 --------------------------------------------------------------------------------

 If you want to automate this proces, follow